 If you are a copyright owner, authorized to act on behalf of one, or authorized to act under any exclusive right under copyright, please report alleged copyright infringements taking place on or through the Website by completing the following DMCA notice (“Notice”) and delivering it to Website’s Designated Copyright Agent, either in writing or by email, as provided for herein.

-As a copyright owner, to provide Resignation Media with a proper valid notice your copyright claim, your notice must be in English and must substantially contain the following:
+As a copyright owner, to provide Chive Media Group with a proper valid notice your copyright claim, your notice must be in English and must substantially contain the following:

 i.
 A physical or electronic signature of a person authorized to act on behalf of the owner of an exclusive right that is allegedly infringed;